cesium/etudes-js/README.md

-# etunes-JS
+# etudes-JS

-Welcome to the **etunes-JS** Collection!
+Welcome to the **etudes-JS** Collection!
 This repository contains a comprehensive list of exercises designed to help you master **JavaScript** and **TypeScript**.
 With progressively challenging exercises, these will guide you through essential and advanced features of both programming languages.
 Whether you're a beginner or an experienced developer, this collection will strengthen your skills in JS and TS.

 ## Introduction